laliali20/DSI_Twist3/README.md

 ## Detecting Sentimentality Around United States Politicians

-This repo contains code and other resources for a model that forecasts the number of visits for wikipedia articles as well as the goodle trend expected over the next one year.
+This repo contains the colab notebook related to the project.

 ### About the project